imagibee/Gigantor/README.md

 }
 Console.Write('\n');

-// At this point the search is done and match results can be used if (searcher.LastError.Length == 0) {
+// At this point the search is done, partial results can be used prior to completion if (searcher.LastError.Length == 0) {
     Console.WriteLine($"Found {searcher.MatchCount} matches");
     foreach (var matchData in searcher.GetMatchData()) {